Five thousand years of Chinese civilization: Origin and usage

 According to research, the first people to put forward the idea of a 5,000-year history of Chinese civilization were Jesuit missionaries in the early Qing dynasty.
 Around 1650s, during the reign of the Shunzhi Emperor of the Qing dynasty, Italian missionary Martino Martini was the first person to systematically introduce Chinese geography, culture, history and language to Europe.
 In his book Sinicæ Historiæ Decas Prima, he covered a wide range of Chinese subjects and was the first person to put forward the concept of five thousand years of Chinese history.

 By the late Qing dynasty, the concept of "5,000 years of Chinese culture" had been officially recognized and promoted by the Qing government.
 For example, the Chinese history textbook "Chinese History of the Present Dynasty" as approved by the Board of Education of the late Qing dynasty began with the statement "China was founded 5,000 years ago and has the longest history in the world.
 And its culture is the best among all the Eastern countries since ancient times...".
 Similarly, the "China" section of the trilingual textbook Manchu–Mongolian–Chinese Interlinear Trilingual Textbook published in 1909 during the late Qing dynasty also stated in three languages that "Our country China is located in the east of Asia, with mild climate, vast land and numerous people.
 Its culture was developed five thousand years ago, and it is the most famous ancient country on the earth...".

 When Sun Yat-sen took office as the provisional President of the Republic of China in early 1912, following the 1911 Revolution, he sent delegated powers to all provinces, "taking the year 4609 of the Yellow Emperor as the first year of the Republic of China", which was the first time in Chinese history that the "five thousand year history" theory was publicly acknowledged by a head of state of China.
-During this period, there was also a fever for the Yellow Emperor worship in China.
+During this period, there was also a fever for worship of the Yellow Emperor in China.

 Since then, the concept of "five thousand years of Chinese civilization" has become more popular.
 Similar expressions such as "5000 years of Chinese history" have also emerged and become popular in China, including the People's Republic of China period.
 For example, the popular history books on Chinese history compiled by mainland Chinese writers Lin Handa and Cao Yuzhang were published under the title of "Five Thousand Years Up and Down".

-In his political discourse, General Secretary of the Chinese Communist Party Xi Jinping often highlights China's five thousand years of civilization.
+In his political discourse, general secretary of the Chinese Communist Party Xi Jinping often uses the expression.
 Xi frequently cites ancient historical examples in his political discourses, encouraging the Chinese people to develop "historical self-confidence" based on their "splendid civilization".